 Mr Lester said: “If you’re a smoker your risk of having laryngeal cancer is much higher than if you had never smoked at all.
 “With head and neck cancer this can be very visible and surgery can change how your face moves, how you might eat or how you might speak.
 Even patients who get through everything and are out of surveillance still have to live with those side effects of it.

 “We have a huge support team – dieticians, speech and swallowing therapists, specialist nurses all to help support patients get through this.
+And we offer support for patients to stop smoking when they are in hospital.

 “If you are a smoker the best thing you can do is stop and to get whatever support you need, whether that’s from your stop smoking service or GP, with support from your family, or to just do it yourself.
 If you haven’t got cancer then stopping smoking can help prevent you getting cancer.
 For cancer patients, the chances of successful treatment are much better with stopping smoking.